alphagov/govuk-developer-docs/source/manual/receiving-emails-from-email-alert-api-in-integration-and-staging.html.md

       - your.name@digital.cabinet-office.gov.uk
    ```

-3. Create a branch with these changes and push them to GitHub.
-Deploy these changes by running [integration-puppet-deploy](https://ci.integration.publishing.service.gov.uk/job/integration-puppet-deploy/build?delay=0sec), providing your branch name instead of a release tag.
+2. Create a branch with your changes and push them to GitHub.
+Deploy the changes by running the [deploy-puppet](https://deploy.integration.publishing.service.gov.uk/job/Deploy_Puppet) job for the environment you're testing on, providing your branch name instead of a release tag.

-Once these changes have been deployed and the environment variable
-`EMAIL_ADDRESS_OVERRIDE_WHITELIST` is populated with your address you can test
-that you can receive emails by running the [support:deliver_to_test_email[name@example.com]](https://deploy.integration.publishing.service.gov.uk/job/run-rake-task/parambuild/?TARGET_APPLICATION=email-alert-api&MACHINE_CLASS=email_alert_api&RAKE_TASK=support:deliver_to_test_email[name@example.com]) [rake task].
+3. Once these changes have been deployed and the environment variable `EMAIL_ADDRESS_OVERRIDE_WHITELIST` is populated with your address you can test that you can receive emails by running the [support:deliver_to_test_email[name@example.com]](https://deploy.integration.publishing.service.gov.uk/job/run-rake-task/parambuild/?TARGET_APPLICATION=email-alert-api&MACHINE_CLASS=email_alert_api&RAKE_TASK=support:deliver_to_test_email[your.name@digital.cabinet-office.gov.uk]) rake task.

 ## Testing digest emails